 Dal Maharaja was provided to us as an extra dish, by the lovely staff who looked after us through the evening, which turned out pretty tasty with Roti.
-We couldn’t finish all of it, as we were stuffed from the other dishes I ordered, although I got to share it with my parents at home, they enjoyed the taste of the dal.
+We couldn't finish all of it, as we were stuffed with the other dishes I ordered, although I got to share it with my parents at home, they enjoyed the taste of the dal.
 The ghee drops around the dal made it look nice to indulge in.

 Mango Mojito £4.45 & Indian Summer £3.75 (Copper Chimney Mocktails)

 The Indian Summer drink contained cranberry, mango, orange and grenadine.
 Although I preferred the Mango Mojito instead, the Indian summer was a better-looking drink overall.
 Funny enough I ordered the Indian Summer for myself, which turned out to be a drink my wife had instead.
 As I preferred the mango mojito she chose.

 Alongside the curry, I ordered the Garlic Naan & Tandoori Roti to try to have a taste of both pieces and see what they taste like.
 I felt that Garlic Naan tasted better along with the curries than the roti, due to the deliciously melting bread.

 Copper Chimney Desserts - Gulab Jamun £4.75 & Ghajar Pistachio Crumble £5.45

 Finally, the desserts at their best, the Gulab Jamun looked simply mouth-watering on its plate poured in syrup.
 Golden fried milk dumplings steeped in rose-scented syrup.
 These were both of our favourite treats, and by having a short break from eating all the delicious food ordered previously.
 We eventually made space to finish these treats.